scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 You have a system dynamics model of a population of wolves.
 This model consists of a single stock \p{Wolves} (initial value 100), a single flow going into the stock \p{Net Growth}, a parameter \p{Growth Rate} (value of 0.05), and a parameter \p{Carrying Capacity} (value of 6,000).
 The flow has the equation \e{[Growth Rate]*[Wolves]*(1-[Wolves]*[Carrying Capacity])}.

-Build this model determine the location of the equilibria and their stability.
+Build this model to determine the location of the equilibria and their stability.
 Then prove these conclusions analytically.

 ~ Answer